 Plenty of sunshine will make periwinkle flower from summer through fall.

 Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough sunlight.
 And you don't even need to bother deadheading; this easy-care plant is eager to bloom without help.

 Let the sun shine in.
 Flowering plants need plenty of light to bloom.
-To help your periwinkle bloom, keep your plant where it'll get a few hours of sunlight every day.
+To help your Madagascar Periwinkle flower, keep your plant where it'll get a few hours of sunlight every day.

 Give it some space.
 Madagascar periwinkle is a vigorous grower, quickly filling a small pot in a short time.
 Repot when your periwinkle plant outgrows its pot, moving it up to a pot 1-inch (2.5 cm) larger.
 Don't over-pot, because a too-large container will hold too much water, which can lead to root rot.
 Besides, it blooms best when its roots are a little snug.

 Height: 12 in (30 cm)

 Light: Madagascar Periwinkle thrives in full sun, as long as it is well-watered.
 Plants that don't get enough light will grow tall and leggy, with few blooms.
 Moving it outdoors for the summer may be just the solution.

 Humidity: This tropical native likes moist air.
 If relative humidity falls below 50%, mist the foliage and place the pot on a tray of wet pebbles.

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.

 Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half while periwinkle plant is growing and flowering.